heutelbeck/sapl-python/sapl_django/README.md

 # SAPL Integration library for Django

-This library provides decorators to enforce functions with SAPL functionality, allowing you to implement attribute-based access control (ABAC) in a Django application.
+This library provides decorators to enforce methods, functions, asyncGenerator and AsyncWebsocketConsumer with SAPL functionality, allowing you to implement attribute streaming based access control (ABAC) in a Django application.

 If you're not familiar with ABAC, it's recommended that you first read the SAPL [documentation](https://sapl.io/documentation) to gain a better understanding of the underlying concepts.